alexEvangelidis/fm2019/README.md

       R{"cond"}=?
 [I=3]: 2.479506427024868,  P=?[G "isPD"]: 1.0

 ## Citation
-If you find this code useful in your research, please consider citing one of the papers:
+If you find this code useful in your research, please consider citing:

 	@InProceedings{EP19,
 	author="Evangelidis, Alexandros